Mexican 20-peso note

-The Mexican 20-peso note is the smallest denomination in circulation of Mexican currency, but the most commonly used in Mexico, other than the 1,000-peso note that is normally only used for high-value transactions.
+The Mexican 20-peso note in the F family is the smallest banknote in denomination when it comes to Mexican currency, and is the most commonly used in Mexico, other than the 1,000-peso note that is normally only used for high-value transactions.
+On August 27, 2018 it was confirmed there is a plan for the note to be gradually replaced by a coin.
+The bills aesthetic draws inspiration from the State of Oxaca.

-The 20 pesos banknote has in the obverse side a portrait of Benito Juárez, twenty-sixth president of the Mexican Republic who fought in the Reform War.
+The 20 pesos banknote had a portrait of Benito Juárez, the twenty-sixth president of the Mexican Republic who fought in the Reform War.
 He declared a constitution and promoted education.
 It also has a balance that represents the people and justice above the law reform and the bird.

 On the reverse side is an image of Monte Alban, located in the state of Oaxaca.
-Below it is the symbol of cojijo, and finally the mark of the Bank of Mexico.
+Below it is the symbol of Cocijo, and finally the mark of the Bank of Mexico.

+Obverse

+As the main subject of the bill the stands the effigy of Don Benito Juárez García (1806 - 1872), who in 1858 took presidency of the Mexican Republic and the year after put forward the Law of Reform with the support of the liberal party.
+For his defence of the Mexican Republic against foreign powers.